No Vehicle Required

 2

-Contact insurers that specialize in high-risk policies: Progressive, Dairyland, The General, Gainsco, or National General.
-Not all insurers offer non-owner SR-22.
+Contact carriers that handle non-standard policies: Progressive, Dairyland, The General, Gainsco, or National General.
+Not every insurer offers non-owner SR-22, so ask specifically.

 3